vorno-crole/WiringPi/README.md

 I don't know of any other forks that continued work in the spirit of the original, so this is probably the last fork.
 I don't intend on trying to update it for the RPi5 or Debian 'bookmark' either.
-At some point I may cannibalize the source code to ad to separate libraries, but only as I need it.
+At some point I may cannibalize the source code to add to separate libraries, but only as I need it.

 ---